Review of: Status Money

 It’s nice to be empowered with information that helps me make decisions to impact my personal finances in positive ways.

 I feel there is value with Status Money, especially with it being free.
-However, it does take a user who is already familiar with their net worth and account balances, because there is no FAQ guide to features yet.
+However, Status is perhaps better suited to the user who is already familiar with their net worth and account balances.
 Knowing your information will help you catch errors that may throw your comparison numbers off.

 And while other products like Mint, Personal Capital and WeVest also offer all-account viewing, none but Status Money offer credit report monitoring and nationwide peer comparison.

 Plus, Status Money is still new and has a great customer service team that is open to feedback from users.
 I’m confident the app will soon come out with a user-friendly guide to features so more people can benefit from using the platform.

 I’m looking forward to seeing where Status Money goes from here.